starkware-libs/formal-proofs/README.md

   instructions in the [README](lean4/README.md) file there to use them.
 Our verification infrastructure for Lean 4 is still a work in progress and these files may change.

+All the Cairo specifications correspond to code in the `cairo-v0.13.1` libraries.
+The default specification files and the end-to-end soundness proof were all generated automatically by the verifier.
+Two manual modifications were needed: the constants `SECP_REM*`, `BETA*`, `BASE3_MOD*`, and `BASE4_MOD*` in `secp256r1/constants_spec.lean` were manually typed as integers rather than natural numbers, and the final part of the soundness proof in `secp256r1/verification/ec_alloc_soundness.lean` was replaced by `trivial`.

+The `cairo-v0.13.1` verifier, however, has not yet been made public.
+The verifier and the examples in that directory correspond to `cairo-v0.10.1`.

 Publications
 ------------